muratk5n/thirdwave/en/2016/08/deep-learning-general-ai.md

 François Chollet

-[Answering the question "is deep learning overhyped?"]
-In many respects, it is.
+[Answering the question on Quora] In many respects, it is.
 For sure, the recent successes of deep learning have been amazing: we went from being really terrible at supervised learning on perceptual problems (image classification, speech recognition) to being really good at it.
 Deep learning has been transformative for many subfields of machine learning.
-But here's the
-thing: lots of people, most of them not directly involved with deep learning research, tend to extrapolate too much from these recent successes.
+But here's the thing: lots of people, most of them not directly involved with deep learning research, tend to extrapolate too much from these recent successes.
 For instance, when we started achieving below 4% top-5 error on the ImageNet classification task, people started claiming that we had "solved" computer vision.
 We most certainly haven't solved computer vision at this point; it's still a tremendous challenge to generate accurate, precise descriptions of the contents of a picture or a video, or to get meaningful answers to basic visual queries (e.g. "get me a close-up of the handbag of the second lady from the left"), things that humans take for granted.
 Our successes, which while significant are still very limited in scope, have fueled a narrative about AI being almost solved, a narrative according to which machines can now "understand" images or language.
 The reality is that we are very, very far away from that.

 In the pitches of startups that are attempting to cash in on deep learning, I see a lot of grossly unrealistic expectations.
 Some of